On the phase transition curve in a directed exponential random graph model: Notation and results

-We restate the following result proved in~\cite{Radin}: \begin{theorem}[Radin and Yin~\cite{Radin}] There is a certain curve in the $(\beta_1,\beta_2)$-plane with the endpoint
+Essentially the same formula holds in the undirected case~\cite{Radin}.
+Thus, the phase diagram for our model is the same as in the undirected version, after multiplying $\beta_1$ and $\beta_2$ by $2$.
+The following result from~\cite{Radin} characterizes the curve along which $\psi(\beta_1,\beta_2)$ is singular. \begin{theorem}[Radin and Yin~\cite{Radin}] There is a certain curve in the $(\beta_1,\beta_2)$-plane with the endpoint

 such that off the curve and at the endpoint, $\ell$ has a unique global maximizer $x^* \in (0,1)$, while on the curve away from the endpoint, $\ell$ has two global maximizers, $x_{1}^{*}$ and $x_{2}^{*}$, with $0 < x_1^* < (p-1)/p < x_2^* < 1$. \end{theorem} The curve in Theorem~\ref{trans_curve} will be called the {\em phase transition curve} and written $\beta_2 = q(\beta_1)$.
 The endpoint will be called the {\em critical point}.
+Though our free energy $\psi(\beta_1,\beta_2)$ is essentially the same as its undirected counterpart, the behavior of our model on the phase transition curve is qualitatively different from the undirected version, as we will see below.

-It is not possible to write an explicit equation for the curve; see~\cite{Radin} for a graph obtained numerically.
-However, in~\cite{Radin} is is shown that $q(\beta_{1})$ is continuous and decreasing in $\beta_{1}$, with $\lim_{\beta_{1}\rightarrow-\infty}|q(\beta_{1})+\beta_{1}|=0$.
-We have the following more precise result, which, since it concerns only the function $\ell$, holds for both our model and that of~\cite{Radin}:
+It is not possible to write an explicit equation for the phase transition curve in general; see~\cite{Radin} for a graph obtained numerically.
+However, in~\cite{Radin} is shown that $q(\beta_{1})$ is continuous and decreasing in $\beta_{1}$, with $\lim_{\beta_{1}\rightarrow-\infty}|q(\beta_{1})+\beta_{1}|=0$.
+We have the following more precise result.

 \begin{theorem} (i) $q(\beta_{1})$ is differentiable for $\beta_{1}<\beta_{1}^{c}$ with

 In particular,

 (ii) $q(\beta_{1})$ is convex in $\beta_{1}$. \end{theorem} When $p = 2$, along the line $\beta_1 + \beta_2 = 0$ the function $\ell$ is symmetric around $1/2$.
 It follows that $x_1^* + x_2^* = 1$ along this line, so Theorem~\ref{PropertyCurve} implies $\ell(\beta_1) = -\beta_1$.
 See Figure~2(i).